I once heard Khon Kaen described as Thailand's most livable city. But would an English teacher survive there?

 There is a growing demand for qualified teachers at the language schools, public schools, and private schools.
 Combined, there are over forty institutions that employ ESL teachers.
 Locals hold English language education in high regard and spend a lot of their income on education for their kids.

 There is a constant demand for private instruction and I decline at least 4 offers for each one that I accept.
 If you are well presented and offer a good program, you can get by on your own.
-I did so for 2 years.
+I did so for two years.
 The ideal candidate for this area is usually one who is mature, professional looking, and able to adapt to the Isaan lifestyle.
 Although by no means a requirement, being married to a Thai is viewed as being able to make a commitment and having some understanding of Thai culture.

 A. Hudson - Can't name any schools and I'm not going to name mine for job security but I can say there are some language schools and many government and public schools around where jobs can be had.